 2004 Warner Bros DVD. |

-For ages, Return To Salem's Lot was unavailable on DVD, which was awfully frustrating for a Cohen fan like myself.
+For ages, A Return To Salem's Lot was unavailable on DVD, which was awfully frustrating for a Cohen fan like myself.
 But in 2006, Warner Bros released it in Germany under the title Salem II: Die Ruckkehr, as an anamorphic widescreen disc to boot!
 More recently, in 2010, Warner Archives finally released it, and that's anamorphic widescreen, too.
-Certainly, I'm happy to have the properly pressed DVD rather than an MOD DV-R; but honestly if I didn't already own it, I might take the Archives version as "close enough," and save myself the trouble of importing.
+It's an MOD DV-R, though, so I'd still stick with the import.
+But none of that matters now, because this week, Scream Factory is releasing the film on blu for the first time, with an all new 4k scan of the OCN!

 No comments: